datastax/kafka-sink/changelog/README.md

 - [new feature] KAF-11: Add nullToUnset topic setting to allow nulls to be treated as nulls
 - [improvement] KAF-29: Date/Time conversion settings should be topic-scoped
 - [improvement] KAF-13: Exclude unnecessary classes from uberjar
+- [new feature] KAF-9: Support specifying consistency level for statements